HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - PCA instruction manages the cache flush and deletion.
 Insertion is always done in HW.

+### Uncachable Pages

+- short comment why and what ...

 ### Instruction and Data TLBs